 Why this iOS update is a big deal

 In short, the update isn’t a big deal for consumers if they have been paying close attention to their privacy settings on iOS.
 Apple users have been able to restrict their phone’s IDFA for a while now; it’s just been a little harder to find.
 In the past, users would have to head into Settings > Privacy > Tracking to do so.

 With the update, users installing an app on iPhone or iPad will be prompted to “Ask App Not To Track” or “Allow.”
 Not only can they opt out of tracking, but they are reminded of their right to privacy whenever they launch an app for the first time or download an app that intends to track them.
 This can be a massive headache for developers and advertisers who make their money off of tracking user data.

-Facebook is one of those companies and has been at loggerheads with Apple for months over the changes.
-In January, Facebook warned that Apple’s privacy changes would hurt small businesses.
 However, in March, Facebook CEO Mark Zuckerberg said in a Clubhouse room with Josh Constine of venture capital firm SignalFire that he’s confident Facebook will manage through the changes.
 “It’s possible that we may even be in a stronger position if Apple’s changes encourage more businesses to conduct more commerce on our platforms by making it harder for them to use their data in order to find the customers that would want to use their projects outside of our platforms,” he said.

 Apple has given app makers some flexibility in the matter, letting them control when to show the pop-ups to users.
-Facebook, for example, has gone a step further by writing a letter to users addressing the changes and making their case on getting more relevant ads in support of small businesses.
+Facebook, for example, has gone a step further by writing a letter to users addressing the changes and making their case for getting more relevant ads in support of small businesses.

 Can I still be tracked if I opt out?